sass/embedded-protocol/README.md

 response with an id, the `id` field must be set to `-1`.

-When the host detects that the compiler is violating this protocol, it does not need to send a `ProtocolError` message to the compiler, but it should expose an error to the host's consumers.
+When the host detects that the compiler is violating this protocol, it does not need to send a `ProtocolError` message to the compiler.
+Instead, it should expose an error to the host's consumers and close the connection with the compiler.

 An error occurs whenever any requirements set out by this protocol (including the documentation in `embedded_sass.proto`) are violated.
 This includes, but is